 What is the SNP policy on business rates and taxes?

-We will go beyond the recommendations of the Barclay Review, by introducing a Business Growth Accelerator, meaning new build properties will not pay Business Rates until they’re occupied and tenants won’t pay rates for their first 12 months.
+This year we have delivered an extra £100 million of rates support for businesses, including a new Business Growth Accelerator.
+This new relief means new build properties will not pay business rates until they’re occupied and tenants won’t pay rates for their first 12 months.

-At Westminster, we won’t support further reductions to Corporation Tax.
-However, to support job creation, we will propose a doubling of the Employment Allowance – the National Insurance discount that businesses receive when they increase employment.
+To support job creation, the UK government should double the Employment Allowance – the National Insurance discount that businesses get when they create jobs.

 To make our economy more productive, the Chancellor should extend the Annual Investment Allowance, which encourages firms to invest in plant and machinery, from £200,000 to £1 million.

 To support our oil and gas sector, fresh support should be delivered as part of an industrial strategy that works for Scotland.

 And we want tougher rules on tax avoidance and evasion to ensure everyone pays their fair share of taxes.
 Read more about our tax avoidance policies here.